CMSgov/blueprint_ui/README.md

 # Blueprint UI

-## Local Development
+## Local Development Setup

-Please visit the infrastructure repo for setting up a local development environment at <https://github.com/CMSgov/blueprint_infra>
+For with access to our current pipeline repository, please visit the infrastructure repo for setting up a local development environment at <https://github.com/CMSgov/blueprint_infra>

+For those without access to the blueprint_infra repository, this repository is built along with (https://github.com/CMSgov/blueprint_api) as the backend, and the setup steps can be found under the Local Development Setup steps in the README.md file (https://github.com/CMSgov/blueprint_api#readme)

 ## Pre-commit hook